rhizomedotorg/eaas-installer/README-local-mode.md

 ### Manual managing the EaaS server

-Inside the `eaas-home` run `sudo docker-compose up` to start the service.
+On a system without systemd (e.g. MacOS), inside the `eaas-home` run `sudo docker-compose up` to start the service.

 **Note:** If you have a older version installed make sure to run `sudo docker-compose pull` to pull the latest EaaS containers.

 ## First Steps

-Access the main page at: http://localhost:8080
+Access the main page at: http://localhost:80

 ### Install emulators